 CAPTAIN KELLY A. VARONFAKIS

-COMMANDING OFFICER FLEET READINESS CENTER MID-WESTBIO
+COMMANDING OFFICER FLEET READINESS CENTER MID-WEST

 COMMANDER JUAN A. LUCERO

-OFFICER IN CHARGE FLEET READINESS CENTER MID-WEST NEW ORLEANSA native of Rota, Spain, Commander Lucero graduated from Great Mills High School, MD in 1993.
+A native of Rota, Spain, Commander Lucero graduated from Great Mills High School, MD in 1993.
 In April 1994, he reported to RTC in Great Lakes, IL.

 After completion of ASA1 “A” School and “C”, he reported to the USS AMERICA (CV-66) in Norfolk, where he deployed and participated in OPERATION DELIBERATE FORCE during the “Bosnian War”.
 In July 1996, he reported to AIMD at NAS Sigonella, Italy, in support of carrier operations int eh Mediterranean Sea.
 From August of 1998 to August 2001, he served at NAS Oceana, AIMD, in Virginia Beach, VA; and in August of 2001, he reported onboard the USS THEODORE ROOSEVELT (CVN-71) where he participated in OPERATION ENDURING FREEDOM and OPERATION IRAQI FREEDOM in the Middle East.
 He then transferred to Naval Air Technical Training Center as an instructor.
 There, he was promoted to Chief Petty Officer.